 Once your scene is complete, you can then start to put your eggs together and decorate the outside.

 Oh hey there drunk bunny.
 I found this miniature wine bottle and glasses at the craft store and knew I had to pick it up.
 I think it worked out pretty perfectly with this little guy.
 Nothing says Jesus is risen like a bunny drinking wine.

 Next use royal icing to “glue” the two halves together.

 Try to match it up as close as possible.
 Don’t worry if it doesn’t match exactly.

 You can use a nail file to file down the sugar and make the edges match up a little better.
 Just be careful!
 It’s fragile!

 And then the fun begins of decorating the outside.
 I don’t have any experience with cake decorating so I got really sweaty when my mom suggested that I do this part.
 Just practice a few times on a paper towel first and get the technique down.
 This little flower was super simple with the flower tip.
 The icing hides the seem in the sugar and makes it look cuter.

-I wouldn’t suggest eating these as it is straight sugar and royal icing (which is pretty much sugar).
-These would be perfect for your Easter table or even as a spring centerpiece.
+These sugar eggs would be perfect for your Easter table or even as a spring centerpiece.
 Have you ever made these before?
-A BIG thank you to my mom for indulging me in this post and helping me to make the sugar eggs!
+A BIG thank you to my mom for indulging me in this post and helping me to make the eggs!